-Section 37(1) of the Integrated Pest Management Regulation (IPMR) describes the requirements for these records.
-The following records must be kept for each treatment location and day of use:
+Under Section 35 (4) of the Integrated Pest Management Regulation (IPMR) it is stated: a licensee who uses a wood preservative must keep records described in subsection (1) (a) to (h).
+The requirements below must be for each treatment location and day of use.